basicmi/AI-Chip/README.md

 ### FPGA
 - Intel [FPGA OpenCL](https://www.altera.com/products/design-software/embedded-software-developers/opencl/overview.html) and [Solutions](https://www.altera.com/solutions/technology/artificial-intelligence/solutions.html).

+## Fujitsu DPU
+> This [DLU that Fujitsu is creating](https://www.nextplatform.com/2017/08/09/fujitsu-bets-deep-leaning-hpc-divergence/) is done from scratch, and it is not based on either the Sparc or ARM instruction set and, in fact, it has its own instruction set and a new data format specifically for deep learning, which were created from scratch.

+> Japanese computing giant Fujitsu.
+Which knows a thing or two about making a very efficient and highly scalable system for HPC workloads, as evidenced by the K supercomputer, does not believe that the HPC and AI architectures will converge.
+Rather, the company is banking on the fact that these architectures will diverge and will require very specialized functions.

 ## Google TPU
 - Google's original [TPU](https://www.nextplatform.com/2017/04/05/first-depth-look-googles-tpu-architecture/) had a big lead over GPUs and helped power DeepMind's AlphaGo victory over Lee Sedol in a Go tournament.
 The original 700MHz TPU is described as having 95 TFlops for 8-bit calculations or 23 TFlops for 16-bit whilst drawing only 40W.
 This was much faster than GPUs on release but is now slower than Nvidia's V100, but not on a per W basis.
 The new [TPU2](https://www.nextplatform.com/2017/05/22/hood-googles-tpu2-machine-learning-clusters/) is referred to as a TPU device with four chips and can do around 180 TFlops.
 Each chip's performance has been doubled to 45 TFlops for 16-bits.
 You can see the gap to Nvidia's V100 is closing.
 You can't buy a TPU or TPU2.
 Google is making them available for use in their [cloud](https://www.blog.google/topics/google-cloud/google-cloud-offer-tpus-machine-learning/) with TPU pods containing 64 devices for up to 11.5 PetaFlops of performance.